By Craig Neil

 As an Amazon Associate I earn from qualifying purchases.

-East Lothian is an often-overlooked county in Scotland that offers visitors a combination of rolling countryside, golden beaches, dense woodlands, quaint villages and scenic nature reserves.
+East Lothian is an often-overlooked Scottish county in that offers visitors a combination of rolling countryside, golden beaches, dense woodlands, quaint villages and scenic nature reserves.

-The county is also home to numerous tourist attractions, ranging from ancient castles to fun theme parks.
-Discover East Lothian in this article which features an overview of the top attractions alongside 360° virtual tours.
+The county is also home to numerous tourist attractions, ranging from ancient castles to modern family fun parks.
+Discover the best family attractions in East Lothian with this guide which features an overview of the top places to visit alongside 360° virtual tours.

 About East Lothian

 East Lothian may not be the first place that springs to mind when planning a trip to Scotland, but this is one underrated county that deserves more recognition than it gets.

 Located just a few miles east of Edinburgh, East Lothian sits alongside Midlothian on its western border and stretches south to join the Scottish Borders, making it a superb region to explore South Scotland.

 The county is ringed along its northern and eastern edges by one of the finest stretches of coastline in Britain where you’ll find dozens of stunning beaches, most of which are exceptionally clean and set inside shallow bays that are perfect for water sports.

 Moving inland you’ll notice the majority of the landscape is arable and only lightly populated so it’s possible to find hundreds of superb off-grid countryside walks within an hour’s drive of the capital.